EithonNetwork/EithonCop/README.md

 * NEW: Added configuration MaxNumberOfUpperCaseLettersInLine to limit the allowed number of upper case letters when chatting
 * NEW: Added configuration MaxNumberOfUpperCaseWordsInLine to limit the allowed number of upper case words when chatting
+* NEW: Checks for duplicate chat messages (configuration LineIsProbablyDuplicate and SecondsToRememberLines).

 ### 0.8 (2015-08-03)